Global Youth Service Fund | UMC YoungPeople

 • fit the grant descriptions,

-• meet a ministry need that is aligned with the Division on Ministries with Young People’s vision or values,
+• meet a ministry need that is aligned with the Young People's Connectional Network's vision or values,

 • have clear goals and understandings of how those goals will be achieved and measured.

-• Invitations to Stage 2 will be communicated to the applicant no later than May 14 of the application year.
-Stage 2 includes a detailed application that includes a full description, detailed budget, recommendation letter, and list of prayer partner stakeholders.
+• Invitations to Stage 2 will be communicated to the applicant no later than May 15 of the application year.
+Stage 2 includes a detailed application that includes a fuller project description, a more detailed budget, recommendation letter, and list of prayer partner stakeholders.
 Opens May 15 and closes June 15 of the application year.

 The basic application and selection process follows:

 • Stage 1 Application (Basic, Short Form includes “who, what, when, where, why, and how” of the project and an estimated budget).
-Submissions must be in English.
 Opens January and closes April 15.

-• Young People’s Ministries Staff review Stage 1 applications, then we invite applicants who match grant criteria to submit a full application in Stage 2.
-(April & May of the application year)
+• Young People’s Ministries Staff review Stage 1 applications.
+Due to limited funds, the strongest and clearest applications who match grant criteria to submit a full application in Stage 2.

 • Stage 2 Application (Full application, Long Form including full description, detailed budget, recommendation letter, and list of prayer partner stakeholders).
 Opens May 15, Closes June 15 of the application year.

-• Stage 2 applications are organized and reviewed by members of the Division on Ministries with Young People.
-They recommend the projects and funding amount to the Board of Directors of Discipleship Ministries for final approval.
+• Stage 2 applications are organized and reviewed by members of the Young People's Connectional Network.
+They recommend the projects and funding amount to the Board of Directors of Discipleship Ministries for final approval, in July and August.

 • Failure to comply with the requirements will lead to termination of funding or prevent receiving funds in the future.